CSIRO-enviro-informatics/info-engineering/skos-bp.md

 *   [W3C Cool URIs](http://www.w3.org/TR/cooluris/) advocates a similar pattern using the tokens _/id/_ and _/doc/_.
     *   e.g. http://www.example.com/ **id**/alice is described by http://www.example.com/ **doc**/alice
 *   In SISSvoc the pattern is more explicit: the concept URI is an argument in the URI that identifies the description
-    *   http://def.seegrid.csiro.au/sissvoc/ogc-def/resource?uri=http://www.opengis.net/def/waterml/2.0/medium/GroundWater is the description of the concept `http://www.opengis.net/def/waterml/2.0/medium/GroundWater` according to the service _http://def.seegrid.csiro.au/sissvoc/ogc-def/_.
+    *   https://vocabs.ands.org.au/repository/api/lda/csiro/international-chronostratigraphic-chart/2018-revised-corrected/resource?uri=http%3A%2F%2Fresource.geosciml.org%2Fclassifier%2Fics%2Fischart%2FJurassic is the description of the concept `http://resource.geosciml.org/classifier/ics/ischart/Jurassic` according to the service `https://vocabs.ands.org.au/repository/api/lda/csiro/international-chronostratigraphic-chart/2018-revised-corrected/`.

 #### Collections

 [Collections](http://www.w3.org/TR/skos-primer/#seccollections) can be used for various purposes.

-One important application is to support partial URIs, treating the **concept URI as a path** so that each URI created by trimming a path element from the concept URI is realized as a skos:Collection.
+One application is to support partial URIs, treating the **concept URI as a path** so that each URI created by trimming a path element from the concept URI is realized as a skos:Collection.
 This provides entry points for exploring a vocabulary similar to browsing a traditional hierarchical file-system.
 Collections should be matched to every partial URI that the provider expects users to attempt to resolve.

 Collection URI examples: